TheSPSDAO/SPS-Validator/README.md

 - Go to the splinterlands license management page here, https://validator.qa.splinterlands.com/dashboard/licenses, and click `STAKE LICENSES`.
 - Once you've staked your licenses, and you have the environment variables set, your node will start sending check ins to prove you are running the software so you can receive rewards.

+### Known Bugs

+- If your node is running and licenses are then staked for its `VALIDATOR_ACCOUNT` or `REWARD_ACCOUNT`, it is not picking up the change and starting the check in process.
+You can resolve this by restarting your node after you've staked your licenses.

 ### Additional Commands

-- `bash run.sh restart`: helpful wrapper around `run.sh stop` and `run.sh start`
+- `./run.sh restart`: helpful wrapper around `./run.sh stop` and `./run.sh start`
-- `bash run.sh logs`: trails the last 30 lines of logs
+- `./run.sh logs`: trails the last 30 lines of logs

 ### Starting over from a fresh snapshot

-- `bash run.sh replay`:  :warning: **This will irrevocably destroy all local data, including blocks that have already been locally validated**: Be very careful here!
+- `./run.sh replay`:  :warning: **This will irrevocably destroy all local data, including blocks that have already been locally validated**: Be very careful here!

 ## Local development

-For local development, simply run `bash run.sh start db` instead of `bash run.sh start` after the setup instructions.
+For local development, simply run `./run.sh start db` instead of `./run.sh start` after the setup instructions.

 - Make sure you have `node` installed.
 - Run `npm i && npm run build sps-validator` to install dependencies and build the dependencies and the sps-validator itself
-- Navigate to the `apps/sps-validator` folder, copy `.env.example` to `.env` and make any desired local changes
+- Copy `.env.example` to `.env` if you haven't and make any desired local changes
 - Run `npm start sps-validator` to run the validator process.

 ### Plugins

 The validator library supports plugins which are called after each plugin this way you can attach plugins locally to perform other work.
+The LICENSE reward pool is partially implemented as a plugin and a good starting point.

 Attaching a plugin
 ```typescript